 In Zen, similarly, to reach enlightenment is the goal, but the means of reaching it involve not focusing on the goal.
 Like Zen koans, the logical inconsistency is uncomfortable to the brain, like an Escher print.
 However, with assiduous practice and constant repetition, one can enter the state of doing without trying.

 Many classic Zen stories identify a moment of sudden awakening.
 For example: a monk is walking through the market and overhears a conversation between butcher and customer.
 The customer asks which cut of meat is the best.
 The butcher answers that they are all the best; he carries no cut that is not the best.
 And with that, the monk is enlightened.
 (So simple, but what the story doesn’t mention is the many years the monk would have spent in a state of constant effort, trying to understand the nature of existence.)

 In my life, I try to hold many goals in mind, but to hold them lightly.
 A violinist should not clutch his bow, nor a painter her brush.
 Similarly, to make use of our bodies, we must practice letting go, loosening ourselves until we are pliable like a reed and not stiff like a dry old stick.
 In climbing, constant tension is the enemy, always defeating us on our way to the top.
 In life, too, a constant clenching of the mind is self-defeating.

-To know this intellectually simple.
-It is a simple matter of linking one word to the next.
+To know this intellectually is simple — just a matter of linking one word to the next.
 But to live it every moment, now that truly is a difficult balance.